 By then Dougherty and Ross Fisher had hit back from their first-day loss to beat Soren Hansen and Peter Hanson 3&2.

-That match was closed out in style as well when Fisher curled in a 25-footer for an eagle on the 541-yard 16th to move them to nine under.
+That match was closed out in style when Fisher curled in a 25-footer for an eagle on the 541-yard 16th to move them to nine under.

 Continental captain Thomas Bjorn had kept Anders Hansen and Francesco Molinari together and that paid off when their second victory came by a 3&1 margin against highly-rated Graeme McDowell and Rory McIlroy.

 What might be a Ryder Cup partnership next October – they certainly hope so – were behind from the moment McDowell missed from eight feet at the first and Italian Molinari holed from seven.